 The processing pipelines used by ASTRON are described below

-Processing of the raw uv data, which consists of calibration and imaging steps, is handled offline via a series of automated pipelines (as detailed here).
+Processing of the raw uv data, which consists of calibration and imaging steps, is handled offline via a series of automated pipelines.

 The first standard data processing step performed by ASTRON is described below and is called the Pre-processing Pipeline:

 Users willing to further process data products generated from the ASTRON pre-processing pipeline can use advanced calibration/imaging pipelines.
-Currently these pipelines are not offered in production and CEP3 processing time can be requested by users to perform advanced-calibration in a standalone fashion, as described in the LOFAR Imaging Cookbook.
-If you are willing to adopt this CEP3 offline option please make this clear in your proposal by answering the relevant question in the technical section of the proposal "Off-line data processing on ASTRON facilities (CEP3) requirement".
-Alternatively, proposers may download, install and run available advanced pipelines in their own computing facilities.
+Currently these pipelines are not (yet) offered in production.
+Users may download, install and run available advanced pipelines in their own computing facilities.

 All final products will be stored at the LOFAR Long Term Archive where, in the future, significant computing facilities may become available for further re-processing.
 Users can retrieve datasets from the LTA for reduction and analysis on their own computing resources or through the use of suitable resources on the GRID.
 More information are available here.